GATE 2025 Syllabus: CE, ME, CSE, ECE, EE, Download Subject-Wise Syllabus PDF

 GATE 2025 Syllabus Official Website

 The GATE syllabus 2025 official website link is www.gate2025.iitr.ac.in, which is the portal of IIT Roorkee.
 The GATE 2025 syllabus has been released here along with the exam pattern.
-Candidates are advised to visit the IIT Roorkee website to stay updated on the upcoming GATE examination.
+You are advised to visit the IIT Roorkee website to stay updated on the upcoming GATE examination.

 www.gate2025.iitr.ac.in